noxbug/kodirpc/README.md

 The kodirpc library is a python3 wrapper for the Kodi JSON-RPC API (https://kodi.wiki/view/JSON-RPC_API/v8).
 It is bo no means complete, but is written to be easily extendable.
 The RPC module performs most of the heavy lifting.
-The kodirpc library uses a separate module for every namespace in Kodi JSON-RPC API.
+The kodirpc library uses a separate module for every namespace in the Kodi JSON-RPC API.
 This maskes it possible to call methods using the python dot notation.

 ## Usage